Max Steiner: Leitmotifs

 With Steiner's background in his European musical training largely consisting of operas and operettas and his experience with stage music, he brought with him a slew of old-fashioned techniques he contributed to the development of the Hollywood film score.
 Although Steiner has been called, "the man who invented modern film music", he himself claimed that, "the idea originated with Richard Wagner ...
 If Wagner had lived in this century, he would have been the No. 1 film composer."
 Wagner was the inventor of the leitmotif, and this influenced Steiner's composition.
 In his music, Steiner relied heavily on leitmotifs.
 He would also quote pre-existing, recognizable melodies in his scores, such as national anthems.
 Steiner was known and often criticized for his use of Mickey Mousing or "catching the action".
 This technique is characterized by the precise matching of music with the actions or gestures on screen.
 Steiner was criticized for using this technique too frequently.
 For example, in Of Human Bondage, Steiner created a limping effect with his music whenever the clubfooted character walked.

 One of the important principles that guided Steiner whenever possible was his rule: Every character should have a theme.
 "Steiner creates a musical picture that tells us all we need to know about the character."
 To accomplish this, Steiner synchronized the music, the narrative action, and the leitmotif as a structural framework for his compositions.
-It may be added that Steiner's leitmotifs were more direct and less subtle than those by his contemporary Austrian-emigré competitors in the Hollywood scoring market, such as Erich Korngold or Ernst Toch.
+It may be added that Steiner's leitmotifs were more direct and less subtle than those by his contemporary Austrian-émigré competitors in the Hollywood scoring market, such as Erich Korngold or Ernst Toch.
 Unlike the latter two, Steiner took on large staff to help with orchestration, allowing him to multiply his output.

 A good example of how the characters and the music worked together is best exemplified by his score for The Glass Menagerie (1950):